GetPsyched6/Cappuccino/README.md

 # Cappuccino

-## A handcrafted blockchain core, built in Python with a focus on secure, efficient transactions.
+## A handcrafted blockchain core, built in Python focusing on secure, efficient transactions.

 ```
             xxxxxx